Unit 5: Telemedicine Services

 Eligible Providers

-Any Highmark participating mental health provider who has the necessary telecommunications technology to support a virtual outpatient mental health visit may participate.
+Any Highmark participating mental health/substance abuse (substance use disorder) provider who has the necessary telecommunications technology to support a virtual outpatient mental health/substance abuse (substance use disorder) visit may participate.
 The services performed must fall under the scope of the provider’s license, and the sessions must be conducted following Highmark’s recommended service and security guidelines.
-Providing virtual behavioral health visits for Highmark members is optional and not a requirement.
+Providing virtual behavioral health/substance abuse (substance use disorder) visits for Highmark members is optional and not a requirement.

 Member Eligibility

-Virtual behavioral health is available to most Highmark members with individual health plans and employer group coverage, both fully and self-insured, that include an Outpatient Mental Health benefit.
-Please Note: If a member’s group plan does not include or carves out mental health benefits to a vendor, then Highmark’s virtual behavioral health coverage would not apply to the member.
+Virtual behavioral health/substance abuse (substance use disorder) is available to most Highmark members with individual health plans and employer group coverage, both fully and self-insured, that include an Outpatient Mental Health/Substance Abuse (Substance Use Disorder) benefit.
+Note: If a member’s group plan does not include or carves out mental health/substance abuse (substance use disorder) benefits to a vendor, then Highmark’s virtual behavioral health/substance abuse (substance use disorder) coverage would not apply to the member.

-Any member cost-sharing under the Outpatient Mental Health benefit would apply.
-For example, if a member’s benefit plan has a copay for an outpatient mental health visit, the copayment will apply to virtual behavioral health services.
+Any member cost-sharing under the Outpatient Mental Health/Substance Abuse (Substance Use Disorder) benefit would apply.
+For example, if a member’s benefit plan has a copay for an outpatient mental health visit, the copayment will apply to virtual mental health services.

 Virtual behavioral health services are not available for members with Medicare supplemental plans.